What is causing my bill to be so high?

 Are WCEC monthly bills estimated?

-WCEC bills members for their actual usage, not estimated usage, on a 27 to 31 day billing cycle.
-So, every bill is calculated based on actual readings of the electricity consumed.
+No. WCEC bills members for their actual usage, not estimated usage.
+This is done on a 27 to 31 day billing cycle.
+Every bill is calculated based on actual readings of the electricity consumed.

 Why is my neighbor’s electric bill lower than mine?